A photograph has been shared with the claim that a temple was discovered upon the demolition of a mosque in Karnataka’s Raichur.

 What is the truth?

-When we reverse-searched this image on Google, we found a photograph clicked by Meiqianbao on April 12, 2016 based on which Chandra possibly created the above digital creation.
-When the two images are examined carefully, many features in the above image created by Chandra can be seen in the image below.
+When we reverse-searched this image on Google, we found a photograph clicked by a photographer named Meiqianbao on April 12, 2016 based on which Chandra possibly created the above digital creation.
+When the two images are examined carefully, many features match.

-According to the American photo stock agency Shutterstock, the photograph is of Longmen Grottoes -Fengxiang temple stone Buddhas in Luoyang, Henan, China.
+According to the American photo stock agency Shutterstock, the original picture is of Longmen Grottoes -Fengxiang temple stone Buddhas in Luoyang, Henan, China.

-The photo which is currently being used to claim that they depict the remains of a temple discovered upon demolition of a mosque in Raichur, Karnataka, is an artist’s digital creation.
-Which brought us to our next question – was a temple ever found on demolition of a mosque in Raichur?
+The photo which is currently being used to claim that it depicts the remains of a temple discovered upon the demolition of a mosque in Raichur, Karnataka, is an artist’s digital creation.
+This brought us to our next question – was a temple ever found on the demolition of a mosque in Raichur?

-Mahesh Vikram Hegde, the founder of the fake news website Postcard News and KP Ganesh, both of whom are followed by Prime Minister Narendra Modi on Twitter, claimed that during the demolition of a mosque for the purposes of road widening, a temple was found.
+Mahesh Vikram Hegde, the founder of the fake news website Postcard News and KP Ganesh, both of whom are followed by Prime Minister Narendra Modi on Twitter, claimed that during the demolition of a mosque for the purposes of road widening in Raichur, a temple was found.

 CONgressMuktBharat had tweeted the identical claim on April 11, 2016, which was retweeted more than 1500 times.
 A website named Struggle for Hindu Existence also wrote an article with the same narrative.

-Alt News contacted the former District Magistrate who was present when the orders for road-widening were passed in 2016.
+Alt News contacted the former District Magistrate posted in Raichur when the orders for road-widening were passed in 2016.

 He said, “The information that is being shared on social media is untrue.
 When demolition happened in Raichur, there were some traditional buildings.
 Ek Minar, which is a very old structure, was one of the buildings that was demolished for road widening.
 Such old structures have a variety of carvings and it cannot be concluded that it was originally a temple from just one pillar.
 Some groups tried to make this claim, but when they were countered, they did not pursue with the claim.”

-Thus, while the present claim being circulated on social media is using a digital creation of an artist, the original claim in 2016 was based on incorrect interpretation of the underlying architecture as confirmed by the official.
-This also shows the need for more media organisations to invest in fact-checking.
-Misleading claims are circulated repeatedly on social media with media organisations not doing enough to counter such false claims and inform the populace.
+Thus, while the present claim being circulated on social media is using a digital creation of an artist, the original claim in 2016 was based on an incorrect interpretation of the underlying architecture as confirmed by the former DM.